Saturday of the 15th Week in Ordinary Time

 Lord, help us act justly and treat others with fairness.
 Give us the courage to show compassion and mercy, even in difficult times.
 Strengthen our trust in Your plan and guide us in living according to Your will.
 Amen.

-Homilies and Reflections for Saturday of the 15th Week in Ordinary Time Cycle 2
+Homilies and Commentaries for Saturday of the 15th Week in Ordinary Time Cycle 2

 USCCB Reflection: Living Righteously